Anne St. Marie

-Anne St. Marie (1926–1986) was an American fashion model, also known as Anne Sainte-Marie, and one of the leading models of the 1950s.
+Anne St. Marie (June 16, 1926 – 1986) was an American fashion model, also known as Anne Sainte-Marie, and one of the leading models of the 1950s.

+Early life

-She was born in Los Angeles County on June 16, 1926.
+She was born in Pasadena, California, on June 16, 1926.
+She is of French descent.
+Her family name comes from Saintes-Maries-de-la-Mer, in Provence.
+She studied English and art at the University of California.

+St. Marie was involved in the making of Puzzle of a Downfall Child (1970) in which Faye Dunaway played a character in the film who had been inspired by St. Marie's life.

+Personal life

 St. Marie was married to the photographer Tom Palumbo until her death in 1986 from lung cancer.

-St. Marie was involved in the making of Puzzle of a Downfall Child (1970) in which Faye Dunaway played a character in the film who had been inspired by St. Marie's life.
+They had one son.